casciand/aes-demo/README.md

 dotnet run
 ```

-After the connection establishes, send encrypted messages to the server from the prompt.
+After the connection establishes, send encrypted messages to and from the server via the prompts.